 These event-makers, by the way, were our ancestors.
 Their story is our story.
 Just like us, the people of history lived in a particular environment, they interacted with others in a certain way, they had their strengths and weaknesses, and they made mistakes along with great accomplishments.

 Because history is interesting and interrelated, it’s often difficult to know where to begin the tale.
-My attempt in telling our story always involves short summaries of what happened before the main event.
+My attempt to tell our story always involves short summaries of what happened before the main event.
 I do this because some background makes the main event easier to understand and, I think, more interesting.

 I hope you agree.
 Thank you for reading.